 Dr. Jennings has been appointed as “Expert Witness” in several malpractice legal cases and acted as editor for several clinical publications, and has also served on healthcare boards and volunteered her time providing care to the under-served population.

-She has been appointed a podium speaker at national conferences; has peer-reviewed publications in journals and was awarded a U.S. Patent andTrademark Office patent which was independently presented at the UNC Trauma Conference 2012.
+She has been appointed a podium speaker at national conferences; has peer-reviewed publications in refereed journals and was awarded a U.S. and Trademark Office Patent which was presented at the UNC Trauma Conference 2012.